 During a national pandemic, Dr. Aguilar-Lawlor and her leadership team developed and, with Governing Board approval, executed a $40 Million Energy Savings Performance Contract (ESPC).

-“If you listen and value what your community and your stakeholders are saying, you can make the environment around them better to maximize learning potential.”
+“If you listen and value what your community and stakeholders are saying, you can make the environment around them better to maximize learning potential.”

 – Dr. Aguilar-Lawlor